redamoon/design-tools/WALKTHROUGH.md

-# AI Design System Linter - Walkthrough & Handover
+# Design AI Linter - Walkthrough & Handover

 > **Note**: This document is intended for AI agents and developers who need detailed information about the project architecture, setup, and implementation.
 For quick start instructions, see [README.md](./README.md).